Slammy Award: 1987 Slammy Awards

 The Slammy Awards returned a year later, now honoring the events and individuals involved within the professional wrestling aspect of the World Wrestling Federation.
 The second edition of the ceremony (referred to in commercials and on-air as the 37th annual Slammy Awards) took place on December 16, 1987, from Caesars Atlantic City in Atlantic City, New Jersey.
 It aired in syndication on December 19, 1987.
 The ceremony was hosted by Jesse Ventura and Gene Okerlund.
 Musical numbers were performed by Vince McMahon (singing the song "Stand Back") and Jimmy Hart (singing "Girls in Cars"), with the entire WWF roster performing "If You Only Knew" as the show's closing number.

 Winners are listed first, highlighted in boldface.

 1994 Slammy Awards

 Dormant for years, the Slammy Awards returned on a special edition of WWF Mania which aired on December 31, 1994.
-Todd Pettengill and Stephanie Wiand presented the awards from the WWF television studios.
+Todd Pettengill and Stephanie Wiand presented the awards from the WWF television studios in Stamford, Connecticut.

 Winners are listed first, highlighted in boldface.